octo-technology/OpenTezos/docs/blockchain-basics/proof-of-work.md

 - Firstly, because mining a block requires a lot of computing power.
 For Bitcoin, it would take several **years** for your desktop computer to mine **a few blocks**, and the more you go back in time and modify an old block, the more blocks you would have to mine.

-- Secondly, *and most importantly*, because of the distributed nature of the blockchain, which makes it statistically impossible to rewrite its history.
+- Secondly, *and most importantly*, because of the distributed nature of the blockchain, makes it statistically impossible to rewrite its history.

 ## Distributed
 Any blockchain needs to be distributed to be secured; that is to say that all the valid blocks have to be replicated on all network nodes.

-Like everyone else, you can use your computer as a node and mine.
+Like everyone else, you can use your computer as a node and mine with it.
 To do this, you need to download all the valid blocks so far.
 For Bitcoin, this already represents more than 330GB [[6]](/blockchain-basics/proof-of-work#references).

 When any node in the world validates a new block (first to find a valid _NONCE_), it is added to the blockchain of all the other nodes using a _gossip protocol_ [[7]](/blockchain-basics/proof-of-work#references), so every node has an up-to-date blockchain.
 There are many nodes in the world, and they all have a complete copy of the blockchain.